saadmarcelo/basic_install/README.md

 Development Tools (e.g., Git, Node.js, Python)

-Web Servers (e.g., Nginx, Apache)

-Databases (e.g., MySQL, PostgreSQL)

-Essential Utilities (e.g., Docker, Ansible, Vim)
+Essential Utilities (neovim, tmux, bat, zoxide, zsh, eza, fzf )

 🛠️ Customization

-Feel free to modify the install.sh script or other files in the repository to suit your specific needs.
+Feel free to modify the playbook.yaml script or other files in the repository to suit your specific needs.
 Contributions are welcome; check out the Contributing section below!

-📚 Documentation

-For detailed usage and customization instructions, refer to the Wiki.

 🤝 Contributing